tbali0524/playground-c2779db2/markdowns/debug.md

     * The port should match what you set for `xdebug.client_port` in the `php.ini` file, e.g. `9003`
 * Set a breakpoint by clicking on the left side of a source line.
     * A red circle should appear.
     * _Beware:_ if this line is in the middle of the loop, your run will pause in every iteration.
-You can set up a conditional breakpoint, eg. pause only if the loop variable equals a sepcific value.
+You can set up a conditional breakpoint, e.g. pause only if the loop variable equals a specific value.
 * Select `Run` / `Start debugging` menu, choose the "Listen for Xdebug" config created earlier.
     * The status line at the bottom of the VS Code window changes its color, showing it is now listening to a debug event from Xdebug.
 * Open a terminal windows (either within VS Code or separately).